Last updated on May 12th, 2026 at 07:14 pm

 - Pain Compliance and Pressure Methodology uses anatomical knowledge to generate maximum effect when physical strength is insufficient.

-- Emergency Risk Analysis and Management develops the capacity for life-saving decisions made in fractions of a second.
+- Emergency Risk Analysis and Management builds the capacity for life-saving decisions made in fractions of a second.

 - Decrypting Pre-Crime Sequence teaches women to recognise the subtle one-to-three-second warning signs that precede every attack.